CoffeeCat1920/ScaleYourPath/assests/designDocument.md

 # Tital: Scale your path

 # Abstraction:
-A platformer where your goal is to reach a goal to complete the but, *BUT* there is twist.
+A ball roll game where your goal is to reach a goal to complete the but, *BUT* there is twist.
 There are no actual platforms to jump or climb.
-The player must create their own platformer by input a function which your be ploted on a cartisian plane making a platform for player to walk on.
+The player must create their own platformer by input a set of vectors which are to be ploted on a cartisian plane making a platform for ball to roll on.

 # Functional Requirement
 - Functionality to display graphics.